Oprah’s Favorite Things Are Here and All Shoppable on Amazon

 "Little known fact, Oprah is actually a very good cook," says King.
 "She knows the difference between a good set of pans and a good set of knives and when she saw Ayesha Curry's she said that has to make the list."

-You're sure to find something for you and your loved ones on the media mogul's expansive list such as the coveted Telfar shopper tote, Breville espresso machine, Mented Cosmetics lipsticks, Samsung outdoor television, ByChari initial ring, plush Ojai Lingerie robe, Puzzle Huddle kids' jigsaw puzzle, Tory Burch face masks and savory treats like Trufflin truffle ranch and sriracha sauces.
+You're sure to find something for you and your loved ones on the media mogul's expansive list such as the Breville espresso machine, Mented Cosmetics lipsticks, Samsung outdoor television, ByChari initial ring, plush Ojai Lingerie robe, Puzzle Huddle kids' jigsaw puzzle and savory treats like Trufflin truffle ranch and sriracha sauces.

 Shop all the gift ideas on Oprah's Favorite Things 2020 and browse through ET Style's top selects below.